nasa/cumulus-orca/README.md

 * permissions_boundary_arn - Permission Boundary Arn (Policy) for NGAP compliance

 **Optional:**
+* prefix - Prefix that will be pre-pended to resource names created by terraform.
+Defaults to `dr`.
 * profile - AWS CLI Profile (configured via `aws configure`) to use.
 Defaults to `default`.
 * region - Your AWS region.
 Defaults to `us-west-2`
 * restore_expire_days - How many days to restore a file for.
 Defaults to 5.